"""Horizontal and vertical regridding module."""

 # Determine the source levels and axis for vertical interpolation.

-z_axis, = cube.coord_dims(cube.coord(axis='z', dim_coords=True))
+(z_axis,) = cube.coord_dims(cube.coord(axis="z", dim_coords=True))

-# describe the spatial extent that will be interpolated.
+# spatial extent that will be interpolated.

-src_levels_broadcast = broadcast_to_shape(src_levels.points, cube.shape,
+src_levels_broadcast = broadcast_to_shape(

 # force mask onto data as nan's

-cube.data = da.ma.filled(cube.core_data(), np.nan)
+data = npx.ma.filled(cube.core_data(), np.nan)

-# Now perform the actual vertical interpolation.
+# Perform vertical interpolation.

-new_data = stratify.interpolate(levels,
+new_data = stratify.interpolate(

 src_levels_broadcast,